 - “Makes me feel relaxed.
 I can literally feel my anxiety melt away.
 It’s amazing.”

 - “It’s relaxing and euphoric for me.
 I enjoyed taking it late afternoon/early evening to wind down and it helped my sleep a lot.”

 - “I love Delta 8.
 For me, it’s pretty much the good parts of THC without the disconnect I sometimes feel.
 I can use it and still work and be 100% focused.
 I vape CBD, THC and Delta 8 and find the best relief is when I do a bit of all 3.”

 Will Delta 8 Get You High?

-Based on reports from users, taking too much Delta 8 THC can indeed result in psychotropic effects similar to Delta 9 THC.
+Based on reports from users, using Delta 8 THC can indeed result in psychotropic effects similar to Delta 9 THC.
 The intensity of those effects vary by person and also depends on how much you’ve consumed.

 Some users have reported feeling a “mild, clear-headed high” whereas others say they’ve experienced the higher anxiety, nausea and paranoia that you might expect from using high doses of Delta 9 THC in marijuana.

-Assuming that you want to avoid the effect of feeling an intense “high”, it’s recommended that you take Delta 8 in low amounts.
+Assuming that you want to avoid the effect of feeling an intense “high”, it’s recommended that you take Delta 8 in very low amounts.
 This is especially true if you’re just starting out and not sure of what to expect.

 Over time, you’ll get a better understanding of how your body reacts to Delta 8 and be better able to decide how much you should be taking for your desired results.